SolidOS/solid-ui/README.md

 If there is no story for the component yet, add a new one to `./src/stories`.

 When you want to test the component within a solid-pane, you can use the [development mode of solid-panes](https://github.com/solidos/solid-panes#development).

+## Adding Tests

+Need to point to Unit test Readme.

 ## Further documentation

 - [Some code know-how](https://github.com/SolidOS/solidos/wiki/2.-Solid-UI-know-how)